calvin-mcd/qorthoz/README.md

 ## Credits

-This pcb has been made on request krisenplan.
-Do check out their beautiful qaz and qez compatible cases! https://www.printables.com/@Krisenplan
+This pcb has been made on request kriscovery.
+Do check out their beautiful qaz and qez compatible cases! https://www.printables.com/@kriscovery

 The silkscreen logo has been taken from the german 40s keyboard discord ClackTales!